alphagov/gsp/docs/gds-supported-platform/getting-started-gsp-local.md

     git clone https://github.com/alphagov/govuk-prototype-kit
     ```

-1. Create a `Dockerfile` for the `govuk-prototype-kit` app with the following code:
+1. Go the local `govuk-prototype-kit` repository and create a `Dockerfile` with the following code:

     ```
     FROM node:8.12-alpine